NashTech-Labs/Delete-server-openstack/delete-server/README.md

 # delete:
 step delete instance/server.
 * list the all running server.
 * delete the user-choice server.
+Run the openstack server delete command to delete the instance.
 * Show the instace successfully deleted.
+* To verify that the server was deleted, run the openstack server list command
 * After the instance delete, show other instance.

 # commands: